 Older closed-loop geothermal units used Freon R22 in their lines.
 After the EPA banned R22 production in 2020, new closed-loop geothermal units now use either:

 R-410A refrigerant, also called Gentron AZ-20®, Suva® 410A, or Puron®

 Converting geothermal systems from Freon R22 to R-410A refrigerant costs $3,000 to $10,000.
 In some cases, conversions aren’t possible.

 How much water does a geothermal heat pump use?

 A closed-loop design doesn’t consume water in 80% to 90% of modern geothermal heat pump systems.
 Closed loops only recirculate the same 60 to 80 gallons of water through the system over and over without needing more water.

 Open-loop systems use 5 to 8 gallons of water per minute.

 Some geothermal systems work best by running continuously at variable speeds to meet the home’s climate-control demands.
 Highly optimized geothermal systems don’t run all the time because larger loop fields supply extra heating or cooling in extreme climates.

 Is a geothermal heat pump worth it?

-A properly designed and installed geothermal heat pump outperforms conventional systems and provides heating and cooling 25% to 65% cheaper.
-However, the upfront cost is $10,000 to $25,000 more than standard systems, plus $150 to $350 in annual maintenance, which isn't worth it to some homeowners.
+A geothermal heat pump costs $15,000 to $35,000 and provides heating and cooling 25% to 65% cheaper than other HVAC options.
+However, the high upfront costs and $150 to $350 in annual maintenance isn't worth it to some homeowners.